Last Updated on May 29, 2023 by Kapuluan

 It’s no secret that a coconut craze has recently seen a boom in worldwide demand.
-The fruit, important to many tropical cultures for generations, has now experienced a massive surge in interest from Westerners – everyone loves them some coconut products.
+The fruit, important to many tropical cultures for generations, has now experienced a massive surge in interest from Westerners – everyone loves some coconut products.

 Where Do Coconuts Come From?
 And How Do We Use Them?

-Negative environmental impacts of the coconut industry can also be traced directly back to the coconut farms themselves.
+The negative environmental impacts of the coconut industry can also be traced directly back to the coconut farms themselves.
 As with other trends or fads in foods, monoculture farming and industrial agriculture have increasingly become an issue in areas where coconuts are grown.

 So, What Will You Do with this Coconut Craze?

 3. Buy Fair Trade.
-This not only indicates that the farmers receive ample compensation, but also that their farming methods take environmental sustainability into account.
+This not only indicates that the farmers receive ample compensation but also that their farming methods take environmental sustainability into account.
 Because farmers are being paid more, they are also less likely to be part of overgrown monoculture coconut crops and destroying local biodiversity.